BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Mean-field result and renormalization

 We can also use the expansion on $E_{i\vk}$ in Eqs. (\ref{eq:pathInt2:xiExpand}-\ref{eq:pathInt2:xiExpand3}) to rewrite the two number equations Eqs. (\ref{eq:pathInt2:numOpen}, \ref{eq:pathInt2:numClose}) to the first order in $\zeta$

 Note that the closed-channel correlation $h_{2\vk}$ is forced into a particular simple form Eq. \ref{eq:pathInt2:hphi}, which does not lead to divergence in high momentum in integration and therefore has already been ``renormalized''.
 This is because the two-body closed-channel wave function $\phi$ is much smaller comparing to the inter-particle distance and therefore deformed little in many-body case to the lowest order of $\zeta$.
+This equation implicitly includes $\Delta_2$ through $h_{2\vk}$ and therefore we do not need any equation explicitly about $\Delta_2$.

 In the summary, Eqs. (\ref{eq:pathInt2:hphi}, \ref{eq:pathInt2:gapRenorm}, \ref{eq:pathInt2:closeD2}, \ref{eq:pathInt2:openD2}) together become the renormalized set of equations that determine the state of the system at the mean-field level.